-Explore national and state-level data on four nutrition-related questions below.
+Explore national and state-level data on those four questions below.
 Other data features on the site provide access to YRBSS data on questions related to physical activity, as well as obesity rates based on self-reported heights and weights.